Adam-R-Lawrence/Stratum/README.md

 Both APIs accept `std::filesystem::path` objects for file locations.

-`generate_from_stl` accepts an LED spot radius and a set of `(depth, exposure)` pairs describing the curing behavior.
-Additional parameters specify the printing mode (`"LCD"` or `"SLA"`), the power level for the light source, and the optional LED bitmask path used when operating in LCD mode.
+`generateFromStl` accepts an LED spot radius and a set of `(depth, exposure)` pairs describing the curing behavior.
+Additional parameters specify the printing mode (`Stratum::PrintMode::LCD` or `Stratum::PrintMode::SLA`), the power level for the light source, and an optional LED bitmask path used only in LCD mode.
 The function determines the XY extents of the STL and emits a simple raster scan for a single layer.
 The feed rate is interpolated from the exposure curve.
-Both `generate_from_stl` and `parse_file` throw a `std::runtime_error` if the specified file cannot be opened.
+Both `generateFromStl` and `parseFile` throw a `std::runtime_error` if the specified file cannot be opened.

 ## License